mrandersen7/folding/README.md

 - pip install: pip install GromacsWrapper

 ### Before you proceed

   Comlpexity of the problem aside, one of the current barriers to protein folding is computational ability.
 The proceess involved are complex and take time even with state of the art systems.
 In contrast to other subnets, this specific miner process can take hours.
 There are 3 mdrun functions, each will output a projected time when run.
 The first two will be about the same length, with the third taking about an order of magnitude longer.
 However, this is to run each run to 50,000 steps.
 If you wish to run a shorter simluation, you can use the maxh argument in each mdrun to limit how long you would like to spend (You can also limit steps if you prefer).
 Your simulations can be resumed later, or even continued with the "incomplete" data, but you should be aware of the timescale involved with undertaking this process first

+## Background

+  Proteins are the biological molecules that "do" things, they are the molecular machines of biochemistry.
+Enzymes that break down food, hemoglobin that carries oxygen in blood, and actin filaments that make muscles contract are all proteins.
+They are made from long chains of amino acids, and the sequence of these chains is the information that is stored in DNA.
+However, its a large step to go from a 2D chain of amino acids to a 3D structure capable of working.

+  The process of this 2D structure folding on itself into a stable, 3D shape in a cell is called protein folding.
+For the most part, this process happens naturally and the end structure is in a much lower free energy state than the string.
+Like a bag of legos though, its not enough to just know the building blocks being used, its the way they're supposed to be put together that matters.
+"Form defines function" is a common phrase in biochemsitry, and it is the quest to determine form, and thus function of proetins, that makes this process so important to understand and simulate.

+  Understanding how specific proteins fold unlocks the ability to cure many ailments.
+Folding@Home, a distribtred computing community dedicated to simulating protein folding, was able to help design a treatment for SARS-covid-19 by identifying a unique folding patter in the spike protein of the virus that left it open to interference.
+Understading how beta amyloid plaques fold, and this misfold, is essential to understanding how Alzheimers Disease develops and potential treamtent points.

+## Description

+Validators receive an input of a pdb file for a protein, with optional inputs for force field, simluation box shape, and molecular dynamics files (Defaults are Charmm27, a rhombic dodecahedron, and provided charmm27 files).
+This is pre-processed, with the results sent to the miner

+The miner then runs 3 simluations, first stabilizing for temperature, then pressure, then running the final "production" run.
+These files are then sent to the validator for evaluation

+The validator is going to evaluate the files for protein stablity to ensure things were run correctly, then rank outputs based on the lowest free energy state.
+Rewards will be distributed accordingly to all miners who particpated in the query and delivered valid results

+## Features

+- Gromacs itself is a rather robust package.
+There are specific guides and functions if you wish to parallelize your processing or run these computations off of a GPU to speed things up

 ## License